ArtyKrafty/detection/README.md

 <a id='linkdock'></a>

-Another option is to run via Docker - weight of Image 14.4 GB:
+Another option is to run via Docker (local copy of https://detartyseg.herokuapp.com/) - weight of Image 14.4 GB:

 ```
 git clone https://github.com/ArtyKrafty/detection